 Fig 4-10 Comparison of duty-cycle and power perturbations under the traditional and proposed HC methods. (a) Under transient conditions. (b) Under steady-state conditions.

 Fig 4-10(a) shows simulation results of the MPPT system for variable and fixed ΔD.
 The test was running for 70s, during in which the MPP changed twice.
 It only took three perturbations for the proposed variable duty cycle step-size MPPT to locate the MPP and then the perturbations all but stop until a drop in irradiance occur after 60s.
 As the drop occurs in the irradiance level the MPPT system with variable ΔD manage to relocate the MPP in just two perturbations.
 While, in the traditional HC (uses small ΔD=0.4% and big ΔD=3%), the perturbations continue throughout the experiment, requiring longer time to locate the MPP each time (with small ΔD=0.4%) and increasing the ripple size (oscillation around the MPP) with bigger ΔD=3%.
 Fig 4-10 (b) shows a comparison of steady-state responses for the systems considered.
-It can be seen that, the MPP with variable ΔD the ripple has all but disappeared due to the inherent ability to distinguish between the different operation conditions.
+It can be seen that, the MPP with variable ΔD the ripple has all but disappeared due to the inherent ability to distinguish between the different operation conditions, the only remaining ripples is the small ripples caused by the inherited noise (the effect of the noise will be dealt with it in the next chapter) in the measurements.
 Whereas, in the traditional HC method the ripples continues and the system operate closer to the MPP with small ΔD, as ΔD getting bigger the OP operate further from the MPP.

 Experimental set-up and analysis